Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that in 2020, it engaged with BSR, a global non-profit sustainable business consultancy, to conduct independent Human Rights Assessments at two selected operations in West Malaysia and Indonesia.
+The company also reports that it appointed a third party to conduct a human rights risk assessment across its estates and mills in Peninsular Malaysia.

 • Y